Autumn de Wilde: Career

+Through Beck she was able to meet Elliott Smith, with whom she become close.
+He also complimented her work, and encouraged her to go into directing by telling his crew that if she did not direct his music videos, he simply would not do them.
 In 2007 Chronicle Books released a book, Elliott Smith, that includes de Wilde's photographs of musician Elliott Smith as well as handwritten lyrics, interviews with close friends and family, and a bonus CD of a live performance.

+She has since directed music videos for Beck, The Decemberists, Florence and the Machine, Spoon, Ingrid Michaelson, The Raconteurs, Rilo Kiley and Death Cab for Cutie.
+Her live concert documentary work includes The Flaming Lips, Spoon, and the Arcade Fire.
+She has also documented couture designers Kate and Laura Mulleavy of Rodarte.

 In 2010, de Wilde provided commentary on a series of reissues of the back catalog of Nick Cave & The Bad Seeds, appearing in the accompanying documentaries entitled Do You Love Me Like I Love You.

-In 2011, her work was extensively featured in the limited edition deluxe box version of The Decemberists album The King Is Dead.
+In 2011, her work was extensively featured in the limited edition deluxe box version of The Decemberists' album The King Is Dead.
 It included her one-of-a-kind Polaroid photograph from the Impossible Project/Decemberists series, and a 72-page hardcover book with over 250 of her Polaroid photos and illustrations by Carson Ellis.